devleaks/storyrevealerjs/README.md

 Text content is the simplest form of content laid over the background.

-The following content keywords are accepted:
+The following text content elements are accepted:

 | Text Content | Purpose                      | Display                              |
 |--------------|------------------------------|--------------------------------------|